 Free Daily Credits: Credits that refresh daily, allowing limited free use of the platform.

 Commercial License: Permission to use generated images for commercial purposes (selling, advertising, business use).
-Most major platforms grant this to paid users.
+Policies vary by platform — on Lensgo.ai, all users retain commercial usage rights, with free-tier images watermarked and paid plans watermark-free.

 Watermark: Visual marker added to images on free tiers; typically removed on paid plans.